-Under the Active choice the investor decides about the allocation of their money between the four asset classes.
 Under the active choice model, the private sector NPS subscribers may choose one of the three kinds of life cycle funds-Aggressive Life Cycle Fund (LC-75), Moderate Life Cycle Fund (LC-50) and Conservative Life Cycle Fund (LC-25).

-The Aggressive Life Cycle Fund implies that the maximum investment in equity is restricted to 75 percent whereas the same has been restricted to 25 percent in case of Conservative Life Cycle Fund (LC-25).
-The investment mix (E,C,G,A) for the different life cycle funds is based on age of the investor.
+The Aggressive Life Cycle Fund implies that the maximum investment in equity is restricted to 75 percent whereas the same has been restricted to 25 percent in case of Conservative Life Cycle Fund (LC-25) and 50 percent in case of Moderate Life Cycle Fund (LC-50).
+The investment mix (E,C,G,A) for the different life cycle funds is based on the age of the investor.